jimmyrocks/mapnik-vector-tile-converter/README.md

    I was curious how Mapnik Vector Tiles are constructed, and I figured the best way to determine that is by deconstructing them.
 I found a [great library](https://github.com/vross/mapnik-vector-tile-converter) that was 90% to my goal, and I added in code to create GeoJSON from it.
 If you are looking for production ready code, I'd forward you to [Node Mapnik](https://github.com/mapnik/node-mapnik), but if you're looking to learn more about how Mapik Vector tiles work, this is the place!

 ## Example
+This example:

-    The example loads tiles from MapBox Streets Vector Tiles, converts them to geojson using this library, and creates a d3 map out of them.
+  * Loads tiles from MapBox Streets Vector Tiles
+  * Converts them to geojson using this library
+  * Draws them on a Map using [D3](https://github.com/mbostock/d3)

     ![](https://raw.github.com/jimmyrocks/mapnik-vector-tile-converter/master/example/img/screen_shot.png)

 ### Warning
   This example uses the MapBox Streets Vector Tile layer from the MapBox servers, it is only for development.
-You will need to have a contract with MapBox to use these tiles.

 ### Example Usage
     ```
     npm install
     cd ./example